vikas-0/GeekyHub/content/post/making-a-whatsapp-bot-using-python-selenium.md

 input_form.send_keys(str(datetime.now()),Keys.RETURN)
 ````

-Above code snippet is very simple.
-We are selecting first element with class _chat_ and _unread_ and clicking it.
-Then we need to find message box which is an HTML element with class _pluggable-input-placeholder_. _send_keys_ function will send the keyboard event to the element.
-So we send the current time and RETURN key(Enter Key) to send the message.
+The code snippet above is very simple.
+We select the first element with the classes _chat_ and _unread_ and click it.
+Then we find the message box, which is an HTML element with the class _pluggable-input-placeholder_.
+The _send_keys_ function sends keyboard events to the element, so we send the current time and the Return key (Enter) to send the message.

-As I have already mentioned that function _find_element_by_css_selector_ will return only first element for given argument, So we need to put the whole snippet in a loop.
-Also, when there is no such element for the argument it will throw _NoSuchElementException_, so enclosing with _try_ _except_ is also necessary.
+As I have already mentioned, the function _find_element_by_css_selector_ returns only the first element for a given argument, so we need to put the whole snippet in a loop.
+Also, when there is no matching element, it throws _NoSuchElementException_, so enclosing the code in a _try_/_except_ block is necessary.

-The final code will be
+The final code is:
 ````python
 from datetime import datetime
 from selenium import webdriver